To apply for a place

-4. Students are covered by school insurance , except for those over the age of 28, who will have to take out a supplementary insurance police when they enrol on their course.
+4. Students are covered by school insurance, except for those over the age of 28, who will have to take out a supplementary insurance policy when they enrol on their subject.

 5. School insurance only covers Spain.
 When travelling abroad, students must take out a voluntary travel policy and a European Health Insurance Card (EHIC - providing health care in countries in the European Community), or an E-AND-4 if travelling to Andorra.